How Often Should We Receive The Lord’s Supper?

 It is not clear to me why churches that seek to model themselves by the pattern of church life and structure seen in the NT would not also partake of the Lord’s Supper on the first day of the week.
 If it is objected that this would diminish its significance, my reply is simply that those who make this argument typically do not claim that weekly observance diminishes the significance of the preaching of the Word, the prayers of God’s people, the singing of Psalms, hymns, and spiritual songs, and I doubt they would be disappointed to have weekly baptisms!

-Even in Wesley’s day, this lame excuse was proposed.
-Wesley dismisses it as completely misplaced, then gets to the heart of the issue, which is our hearts:
+Even in Wesley’s day, this lame objection was proposed.
+Wesley dismisses it as completely misplaced, then gets to the heart of the issue, which is an issue of the heart:

 Reverence for the sacrament may be of two sorts: either such as is owing purely to the newness of the thing, such as men naturally have for anything they are not used to; or such as is owing to our faith, or to the love or fear of God.
 Now, the former of these is not properly a religious reverence, but purely natural.
 And this sort of reverence for the Lord’s Supper, the constantly receiving of it must lessen.
 But it will not lessen the true religious reverence, but rather confirm and increase it.